 Access your information online

-The information you need regarding your assessment and premises details is available by logging into Assessment Search.
-A variety of web tools and resources are available to help you check, review and compare your assessment for fairness and equity.
+You can find your BIA business detail report and a business annual Assessment Explanation Supplement by logging into BIA business assessment detail reports are available to help you check, review and compare your assessment for fairness and equity.

-It is your responsibility to advise Assessment as soon as possible if there are any changes to your business premises as those changes could impact your assessment and your taxes.
+It is your responsibility to advise Assessment as soon as possible if there are any changes to your business premises as those changes could impact your BIA business assessment and your BIA taxes.

 - Increase or decrease the area of the premises occupied or used for the purpose of, or in connection with a business.

 - Start or cease to operate a business.

 - Move to a new premise or open a new premises, and/or branches of an existing business.

 - Change ownership or trade names.